nextcloud/all-in-one/reverse-proxy.md

 ### 2. Use this startup command

-After adjusting your reverse proxy config, use the following command to start AIO:
+After adjusting your reverse proxy config, use the following command to start AIO:<br>

+(For an docker-compose example, see the example further [below](#inspiration-for-a-docker-compose-file).)

 ```
 # For x64 CPUs: